+- # bootlist -m sevice rmt0

 - d.
+Reboot system

-Reboot system - 2.
-Extracting data from mksysb tape (see 6.2.4, "Extracting data from mksysb tape" on page 161).
+- 2. Extracting data from mksysb tape (see 6.2.4, "Extracting data from mksysb tape" on page 159).

 6.2.2 Restore a non-rootvg volume group

 To restore a backup of the user volume group use the restvg command from a savevg image.
 This utility can be used to shrink the size of file systems within the uservg volume group.
 All you have to do is to modify the /tmp/vgdata/uservg/uservg.data file.